aosabook/500lines/functionalDB/chapter.md

 If you were to instead ask an archaeologist what should be done with the old data, the answer would be "hopefully, it’s just buried underneath".

-(Disclaimer: my understanding of a typical archaeologist is based on a few museum visits, several wikipedia articles, and watching the entire Indiana Jones series).
+(Disclaimer: my understanding of a typical archaeologist is based on a few museum visits, several Wikipedia articles, and watching the entire Indiana Jones series).

 ### From archaeology to databases